 You might also want to record yourself making your pitch or acting out the role play.
 That way, you can pay close attention to your body language and the tone of your voice.
-If you look or sound uncertain, your boss can use that as that as a reason to turn you down.
-Pay attention to how you’re sitting during your practice sessions, too.
+If you look or sound uncertain, your boss may not feel confident in the information you’re sharing.
+For example, pay attention to how you’re sitting during your practice sessions.
 Are you slouched or fidgeting?
 Practice a few times with straight posture and work to reduce the urge to squirm.

 Along with practicing your pitch, there are a few other things you can do to help your meeting go as smoothly as possible: